-After WWII, these influenced converged into what would become know as mid century modernism.
-As Matt Riley, principal @ Tonic Design explains,
+After WWII, global design converged into what is know as mid century modernism.

-“Mid century modernism is most closely associated with the period between 1950s through to the mid 1960s and references the trends that influenced interior design and architecture in the prosperous post-war era. scholars often credit Frank Lloyd Wright and Charles & Ray eames for making the modern movement in the USA popular, however architects like Neutra, Schindler, Wexler and developers like eichler bought mid-century modernism style to the masses through the development of tract housing suburbs prevalent in Silverlake and Beverly Hills in Los Angeles, and in palm springs and san diego in southern California.
+“Scholars often credit Frank Lloyd Wright and Charles & Ray Eames for making the modern movement in the USA popular, however architects like Neutra, Schindler, Wexler and developers like Eichler bought mid-century modernism style to the masses through the development of tract housing suburbs prevalent in Silverlake and Beverly Hills in Los Angeles, and in Palm Springs and San Diego in southern California.”

-Why is Mid Century Modern So Popular Today?
+So Why is Mid Century Modern Furniture So Popular Today?